webexpert123/wp-content/plugins/woocommerce-payments/readme.txt

 4. Manage Disputes

 == Changelog ==

+= 8.8.0 - 2025-01-15 =
+* Add - Allow transactions filtered by Payment Method.
+* Add - Falback terms and conditions for WooPay.
+* Fix - Broaden billing field queries from form-scoped to document-scoped.
+* Fix - Checkout: Make sure the font size for PMME is smaller than the labels.
+* Fix - Ensure consistent formatting of refund notes with MC.
+* Fix - Fix incompatibility with some bookings plugins.
+* Fix - Fix JS exception when ECE payment fails.
+* Fix - Fix transaction list sorting by payout currency.
+* Fix - Improve the mobile rendering of the Balances box within Payment Overview.
+* Fix - Update currency conversion method for booking products.
+* Fix - Update WordPress.org readme.txt file.
+* Fix - Upgrade `@woocommerce/csv-export` package to v1.10.0 – fixes unnecessary escaping of negative values in CSV exports that was preventing numerical analysis in spreadsheet applications.
+* Fix - Zero dollar subscriptions with zero dollar renewals checkout error.
+* Update - Bump stable tag for 8.7.0.
+* Update - Improve BNPL PMME and icon placement in shortcode checkout.
+* Update - Remove the overlay that announces the rename from deposits to payouts.
+* Update - Replaced the term "VAT" with "Tax" in Documents Listing Page.
+* Update - round to nearest lowest denominator instead of ceiling before applying currency rounding settings.
+* Dev - Add the Playwright Pay for Order spec and remove the equivalent Puppeteer spec.
+* Dev - Add type assertion for disputes CSV export response to ensure type safety and fix TypeScript error.
+* Dev - Update phpunit-watcher dev package version.
+* Dev - Update the PHP version and the Xdebug version used in the E2E testing environment.
+* Dev - Update the Playwright Payment Gateways Confirmation spec and remove the Puppeteer Payment Gateways Confirmation spec.

+= 8.7.1 - 2025-01-14 =
+* Fix - Broaden billing field queries from form-scoped to document-scoped

 = 8.7.0 - 2024-12-25 =
 * Add - Add seller_message to failed order notes